DataDog/integrations-core/docs/dev/create_a_tile.md

 ## Overview

-This page walks Technology Partners through how to create the tile that represents an offering that will appear on the **Integrations** or **Marketplace** page.
+This page walks Technology Partners through creating the tile that represents an offering that will appear on the **Integrations** or **Marketplace** page.

 ## Integration tiles